WHAT DO I MAJOR IN?

 Major in what you love.
 Medical schools do not care what you major in.
 What they do expect is that you like/love what you study and excel in that discipline.
 Medical schools look at three GPAs: 1) your science GPA, 2) your non-science GPA, 3) an overall GPA.
 The science GPA consists of Biology, Chemistry, Physics and Math.
 There is no separate major GPA on AMCAS.

 For your reference, more Biology majors apply to medical school than any other major.
-In 2016, over half (53.8%) of applicants to medical school were Biology majors whereas all of the Humanities majors combined only represented 3.6% of the applicant pool.
-As you can see from the numbers below, the matriculation rate per major is roughly the same with the humanities majors getting a slight edge.
-Don't read into this!
-Don't major in History just to have a better chance of getting into medical school.
-Each applicant is an individual and a strong Biology major has just as much chance as a strong History major.
-What you major in, does not determine your admissions outcome.
-Again, major in what you love and the rest will follow.
+In 2018, over half (55%) of applicants to medical school were Biology majors whereas all of the Humanities majors combined only represented 3.2% of the applicant pool.
+As you can see from the numbers below, the matriculation rate per major is roughly the same so major in what you love!
+I have worked with all majors from Japanese and Business to Chemical Engineering and Physics.